 \section{Introduction and main results}

-Let $A\in\reals^{N\times N}$ be a random Wigner matrix, i.e. a random matrix with i.i.d. entries $A_{ij}$ satisfying $\E\{A_{ij}\}=0$ and $\E\{A_{ij}^2\}=1/N$.
-Considerable effort has been devoted to studying the distribution of the eigenvalues of such a matrix \cite{Guionnet,BaiSilverstein,TaoVuReview}.
+Let $A\in\reals^{N\times N}$ be a random Wigner matrix, that is, a symmetric random matrix with i.i.d. entries $A_{ij}$ satisfying $\E\{A_{ij}\}=0$ and $\E\{A_{ij}^2\}=1/N$.
+Considerable effort has been devoted to studying the distribution of the eigenvalues of such a matrix \cite {Guionnet,BaiSilverstein,TaoVuReview}.
 The \emph{universality phenomenon} is a striking recurring theme in these studies.
-Roughly speaking, many asymptotic properties of the joint eigenvalues distribution are independent of the entries distribution as long as the latter has the prescribed first two moments, and satisfies certain tail conditions.
-We refer to \cite{Guionnet,BaiSilverstein,TaoVuReview} and references therein for a selection of such results.
-Universality is extremely useful because it allows to compute asymptotics for one entries distribution (typically, for Gaussian entries) and then export the results to a broad class of distributions.
+Roughly speaking, many asymptotic properties of the joint eigenvalues' distribution are independent of the entries' distribution, as long as the latter has the prescribed first two moments and satisfies certain tail conditions.
+We refer to \cite {Guionnet,BaiSilverstein,TaoVuReview} and references therein for a selection of such results.
+Universality is extremely useful because it allows us to compute asymptotics for one type of distribution of the entries (typically, for Gaussian entries) and then export the results to a broad class of distributions.

 In this paper we are concerned with random matrix universality, albeit we do not focus on eigenvalues properties.
-Given $A\in\reals^{N\times N}$, and an initial condition $x^0\in\reals^N$ independent of $A$, we consider the sequence $(x^t)_{t\ge 0}$ $t\in \naturals$ defined by letting, for $t\ge 0$,
+Given $A\in\reals^{N\times N}$, and an initial condition $x^0\in\reals^N$ independent of $A$, we consider the sequence $(x^t)_{t\ge0}$ $t\in \naturals$ defined by letting, for $t\ge0$,